Skip to content

 Volunteer To Help — And Sharpen Your Transcription Skills

-In fact, having a background in transcription within a large organization such as The Library of Congress or the Smithsonian looks great on a resume, and for us, we see it as an excellent asset.
+Having a background in transcription within a large organization such as The Library of Congress or the Smithsonian, looks great on a resume, and for us, we see it as an excellent asset.